DH2 - Biker Scout

 The actual ILM knee pad The kneepad for the Biker Scout is more of an overall cube shape than anything.
 It has these odd looking ridges cut into edges of the facets of the kneepad.
 The top of the kneepad has a rounded look to it due to the 3 beveled surfaces.
 The bottom of the kneepads have a slight outward curve along the edge, they are not supposed to be completely straight.

-mechanical dimensions image The knee pads are 21 cm tall, 16.5 cm wide and 10.25 cm deep. for normal sized males figures.
+The knee pads are 21 cm tall, 16.5 cm wide and 10.25 cm deep. for normal sized males figures.
 The bottom of the knee pads should be slightly curved, not straight.
 This allows for a more comfortable wear of the knee pads.

 We made carboard templates and transfered those onto sheet plastic., which we taped together to make a negative mold for us to pour liquid plaster into.